 - Short-range action plans

-This may sound like an excerpt of an MBA capstone course but a simpler view of strategic planning can be applied by answering few key questions.
+This may sound like an excerpt of an MBA capstone course but a simpler view of strategic planning can be applied by answering a few key questions.

 - Where do you want to be?